 Ideas / ERC

-- ERC Starter Grant competition (aimed at young investigators targeting independence; grants up to €2 million over 5 years)
+- ERC Starter Grant scheme (aimed at early-career investigators - 2 to 7 years beyond the award of their PhD - targeting independence; grants up to €2 million over 5 years)

-- ERC Advanced Grants competition (aimed at well established independent investigators; grants up to €3.5 million over 5 years)
+- ERC Advanced Grants scheme (aimed primarily at well-established independent investigators; grants up to €3.5 million over 5 years)